Money Service Businesses (MSBs): Definition of MSB Activities

 - Money Transmission - the transmission of money, or any representation of money (including traveller’s cheques, whether wholesale or retail) by any means, including wiring money and small e-money issuers.

-* payment by BACS, CHAPS or postal orders; or * cash courier services (collecting money from customers and delivering to the end recipient)
+Money transmission does not include cash courier services (collecting money from customers and delivering to the end recipient)

 - Cashing Cheques which are made payable to customers.
 These are cheques which are made out by a third party and either: